AdrianForsythe/rmapy/README.md

 * **Some bug fixes,** including better auth/token renewal and function-name bugs I'd recommend you use this repo instead of the original, since it is fully backwards-compatible.
 But you do you!!
 I use this for [ReMailable](https://github.com/j6k4m8/remailable), so I tend to keep it updated.

+The original rmapy fork's documentation is available [here](http://rmapy.readthedocs.io/).
+Note that it may be a bit out of date with the capabilities implemented in this repo.

 This is an (unofficial) Remarkable Cloud API Client written in Python.